uvsmtid/cygwin-offline/readme.md

 This script will archive entire content of this directory with root of the archive matching root of this repository.

+WARNING:
+If the downloaded content is incomplete, `archive.sh` script may (rightfully) fail as it inspects some files in the downloaded content.
+The downloaded content can be incomplete if Cygwin is installed on Wine - see warning in section for `update.sh` script.

 ## Install Cygwin without Internet connectivity on Windows ##